-Competencies provide a way to communicate expectations for a role using a consistent structure across different role and teams throughout the organization.
-Competencies are created in a centralized library, and can be added to role templates or directly to an individual's growth profile.
+Competencies provide a way to communicate expectations for a role using a consistent structure across different roles and teams throughout the organization.
+Competencies are created in a centralized library and can be added to role templates or directly to an individual's growth profile.
 Expected levels and assessments are optional features that can be used to indicate where an employee stands relative to expectations of their existing role or potential future roles.

 Creating a competency